-With fingers firmly crossed, I checked in with dietician Brooke Alpert, RD, to find out.
+With fingers firmly crossed, I checked in with dietitian Brooke Alpert, RD, to find out.
 Lucky for all of us, she had good news.
-“Noodles and pasta can be a healthy choice, depending on what they are made out of,” the dietician told me.
+"Noodles and pasta can be a healthy choice, depending on what they are made out of," the dietitian told me.
 (Phew!)
 Here are the healthy noodles she loves the most:

 1. Kelp noodles

 Kelp noodles received top marks from Alpert, as they're rich in key minerals.
 "Kelp noodles have calcium and magnesium and, unlike traditional white flour pasta, will not cause a huge spike in your blood sugar," she explains.
 This gluten-free seaweed noodle (made from the powdered flesh of kelp) is often served raw, but it's just as delish as a base for pad Thai and pho.

 Alpert's also a fan of high-fiber, gluten-free shirataki noodles—another A+ option for homemade pad Thai—which are made from yam flour.
 (Tituss Burgess is another shirataki lover, although his go-to option is made with tofu and yam.)

 If you're more into Italian-style noodles, Alpert recommends trying mung bean pasta, AKA glass noodles.
 "They have a similar texture to traditional white flour pasta, but are high in plant-based protein, iron, and zinc," she says.
 (They're also safe for those who can't eat gluten.)
 This is an especially great choice when you're feeling sick, as zinc can help boost the immune system.

 What about other kinds of noodles, like ramen, udon, or Italian-style pasta?